queueit/KnownUser.V3.Lua/README.md

 This Lua KnownUser option, should support many different enviroment setups.
 Therefore as much code as possible is found within the SDK (https://github.com/queueit/KnownUser.V3.Lua/tree/master/SDK) and the rest is exposed in specific handlers.
 With this solution the SDK code stays unmodified and only a little work is needed to create or modify a existing handler (https://github.com/queueit/KnownUser.V3.Lua/tree/master/Handlers).

-Currently an example (+ handler) for Apache on Windows is available (see below), so if you need something else please reach out to us and then we can help out with creating a new handler, e.g. implementing missing parts from KnownUserImplementationHelpers:
+Currently an example handler for Apache is available (see below), so if you need something else please reach out to us and then we can help out with creating a new handler, e.g. implementing missing parts from KnownUserImplementationHelpers:
 - JSON parsing
 - HMAC SHA256 encoding
 - Read request url and host (ip)